sjdonado/bit/README.md

 It is feature-complete by design: simple and reliable without unnecessary bloat.
 Bug fixes will continue, but new features aren't planned.

 - Minimal tracking setup: Country, browser, OS, referer.
 No cookies or persistent tracking mechanisms are used beyond what's available from a basic client's request.
-- Provides standard `X-Forwarded-For` header support to enable extended capabilities.
+- Includes `X-Forwarded-For` header.
 - Multiple users are supported via API key authentication.
 Users can create, list and delete keys via the [CLI](docs/SETUP.md#cli).
+- Easy to extend, Ruby on Rails-inspired setup.

 ## Minimum Requirements
 - 100MB disk space